TFPC for Beginners

 TA is a buffer that helps you maintain your current PH.
 The higher your TA is, the more difficult it will be to change the PH.
 However, higher TA levels combined with aeration will tend to raise the PH.
 The ideal TA level depends on your source of chlorine, and in many cases doesn't need to be at all exact.
 The usual range is between 60 and 90, though slightly lower and noticeably higher numbers are acceptable in some situations.

 TA is raised with baking soda.
-Pour baking soda slowly into a skimmer.
+Baking soda can be added by spreading it across the surface of the deep end of the pool.
 Look for Arm and Hammer baking soda, sold in grocery stores in the baking aisle.
 To lower TA, you bring the PH down to between 7.0 and 7.2 with acid and then aerate the pool to raise the PH back up.
 Aeration can come from from a waterfall, fountain, spa jets, kids splashing, SWG, rain, air compressor, or by pointing a return up to the surface so it breaks the surface.
 That cycle, acid and aeration, is then repeated as many times as is needed to lower TA to where you want it.

 Calcium Hardness (CH)